 Note, too, that open source security risks can exist in virtually any type of open source project.
 Large, prominent open source projects like Linux and Kubernetes, which are well managed, tend to have fewer security vulnerabilities than small, obscure projects that you may find on GitHub.
 But either way, there is always a risk that your open source code will contain vulnerabilities, no matter where it originates.

 A secondary consideration with regard to open source code scanning is licensing compliance.
 In some cases, developers may inadvertently use open source code in ways that violate the license that governs the code.
 They may even insert snippets of open source code into their own applications without keeping track of the origins of that code, leading to potential licensing violations down the line.

 Open source security scanning protects against both types of risks.
 It helps you discover insecure code within open source functions, libraries or modules that you use.
 It also alerts you to potential licensing issues associated with open source code that your business depends on.

 It’s theoretically possible to scan open source code manually.
 Your developers could review it by hand to look for coding mistakes that may create vulnerabilities.

 That approach, however, is hardly feasible at scale.
 A better solution is to deploy automated Software Composition Analysis (SCA) tools.
 These tools automatically parse open source code, then compare it to databases of known vulnerabilities to determine whether risks exist within the code.
 Some SCA tools can also evaluate code to detect poor practices that may create vulnerabilities, even if those vulnerabilities have not been previously disclosed.
-And they can alert you to code within your codebase that is known to be subject to specific open source licenses, which helps to identify potential licensing issues related to the use of open source within an organization.
+Whats more, they can alert you to code within your codebase that is known to be subject to specific open source licenses, which helps to identify potential licensing issues related to the use of open source within an organization.